ananthakumaran/ananthakumaran.github.com/_posts/2022-11-12-trace-http-requests.md

 `tcpflow` can analyze the data transmitted via tcp sockets.
-It can look at any live tcp socket and show the back and forth communication.
+It can look at any live tcp socket and show the back and forth communications.
 You might think, this sounds very similar to `tcpdump`, it is, with one twist, it understands the HTTP protocol and shows the HTTP request and response in a meaningful way.
 The flag -c sends all the output to stdout, without that, multiple files will be created